What is a scam?

 Want to learn more?
 Click here to discover more about different types of scams and terminology.

-Take Five to stop fraud
+Take Five to Stop Fraud

+Take Five to Stop Fraud is a national campaign that empowers individuals and businesses across the UK to protect themselves against financial fraud.
 Criminals are experts at impersonating people, organisations and the police.
 They spend hours researching you for their scams, hoping you’ll let your guard down for just a moment.
 Stop and think.
 It could protect you and your money.

 - STOP: Taking a moment to stop and think before parting with your money or information could keep you safe.